brettimus/switchboard-internship-2015/switchboard-projects/fake-data.md

 ## Monthly and Aggregate Growth
 We want to show growth of users over time and by month.
 For the monthly growth chart, I'm just generating uniform random data in the range [12, 57].
+This suffices, but if you have better ideas, I'll listen.

 For aggregate growth, I'm not doing anything.
 I could use your help on this one.

 ** Dependencies ** Note this code relies on [moment.js](http://momentjs.com/).
 You'll have to `npm install --save moment` and `require` it in your project files accordingly.

+_Note the format of the data!!
+Please keep this format in your own function._

 ```javascript
 // monthly growth chya right